 An overview of guidance on employing pharmacists in general practice, plus details of further resources.

 The Chartered Society of Physiotherapy (CSP), RCGP and BMA have published guidance for implementing and evaluating physiotherapy posts in general practice.
-Separate guidance is available for England and Wales.

 To free-up GP time, NHS England's GP Forward View suggests practice staff could be trained to take on a greater supporting role.
 The MDU's Dr Sharmala Moodley considers the medico-legal implications of 'upskilling' non-clinicians.